 First, it is important to note that, of course, God could give a person a vision of heaven or hell.
-God gave the apostle Paul just such a vision in 2 Corinthians 12:1-6.
+God gave the apostle Paul just such a vision in 2 Corinthians 12:1–6.
 Isaiah had an amazing experience as recorded in Isaiah chapter 6.
-Yes, it is possible that God gave Piper, Burpo, Wiese, and others a vision/dream of heaven / hell.
+Yes, it is possible that God gave Piper (90 Minutes in Heaven), Burpo (Heaven Is for Real), Wiese (23 Minutes in Hell), and others a vision or dream of heaven or hell.
 Ultimately, only God knows if these claims are true or the result of misperception, exaggeration, or, worst, outright deception.
-The only way for us to discern is to compare the claimed visions and experiences with the Word of God.
+(The co-author of another recent book in the genre, The Boy Who Came Back from Heaven, has admitted his story was false.)
+We must use discernment and compare the claimed visions and experiences with the Word of God.